-OPA Purpose Township Adoption County Approval North Huron Official Plan for Part Lot 41, Concession 9, East Wawanosh, to permit the property to be used for the warehousing, distribution, servicing of household appliances including staff and distributor training related to servicing the appliances.
-9 5-year review December 2, 2013 February 5, 2014 10 Housekeeping Amendment to update policies to the 2014 Provincial Policy Statement and update the flood fringe extent on the Schedule 'B' Land Use Map for the Ward of Wingham from the most recent available Maitland Valley Conservation Authority mapping January 4, 2016 January 14, 2016 11 Change the designation on Part Lots 6 & 6 West, Plan 414 Centre Street, Wingham Ward, Township of North Huron (13 John Street E) from Community Facility to Residential to permit the development of future residential buildings (Mapping changes only) January 16, 2017 February 14, 2017 12 Change the designation on the rear portion of Lot 4, Conc.
+ΟΡΑ Purpose Township Adoption County Approval from Community Facility to Residential 8 Addition of Site specific policy to the Agricultural Section of the North Huron Official Plan for Part Lot 41, Concession 9, East Wawanosh, to permit the property to be used for the warehousing, distribution, servicing of household appliances including staff and distributor training related to servicing the appliances.
+November 20, 2012 February 1, 2013 9 5-Year Review December 2, 2013 February 5, 2014 10 Housekeeping Amendment to update policies to the 2014 Provincial Policy Statement and update the flood fringe extent on the Schedule 'B' Land Use Map for the Ward of Wingham from the most recent available Maitland Valley Conservation Authority mapping January 4, 2016 January 14, 2016 11 Change the designation on Part Lots 6 & 6 West, Plan 414 Centre Street, Wingham Ward, Township of North Huron (13 John Street E) from Community Facility to Residential to permit the development of future residential buildings (Mapping changes only) January 16, 2017 February 14, 2017 12 Change the designation on the rear portion of Lot 4, Conc.
 1, Wingham Ward, Twp. of North Huron (208 Victoria St, E.) from Residential to Community Facility (Mapping changes only) June 5, 2017 October 6, 2017 13 Change the designation on 237 King St, Blyth Ward - Lot 1, Conc.
-10 from Community Facility to Residential (Mapping change only) June 3, 2019 July 17, 2019 14 Change the designation on Pt Lt 30, Conc 14, E Waw Ward (86601 Beecroft Line) from Agriculture and Natural Environment-Full Protection to Urban and Urban-Special Policy area.
-March 1, 2021 May 20, 2021
+10 from Community Facility to Residential (Mapping change only) June 3, 2019 July 17, 2019